 Mountain Pepper Leaf Chicken Wings

-This is a favorite recipe during footy season or to whip up when we have friends or family over for a barbeque.
+This is a favourite recipe during footy season or to whip up when we have friends or family over for a barbecue.
 We bake our wings instead of frying so they are a bit healthier and add a bit of Mountain Pepper Leaf for a native Australian kick!

 - To prepare the buffalo sauce, melt the butter in a small saucepan over medium-low heat.
 Once melted, remove from heat and whisk in the hot sauce, salt and Mountain Pepper Leaf.